gustbellows/gustbellows/README.md

-Hi im Kaden, i am an adult male and only use he/him pronouns. i am mentally challenged and physically disabled in otherwords im a SPED SPEEDY SPECIAL NEEDS BOY so i SUCK at typing and controlling my keyboard so i do spelling errors and suck at video games. i use seals to express myself better so i spam images and gifs of them. cool? yay
+Hi im Kaden, i am an adult male and only use he/him pronouns. i am mentally challenged and physically disabled in otherwords im a SPED SPEEDY SPECIAL NEEDS BOY so i SUCK at typing and controlling my keyboard so i do spelling errors and suck at video games. i use seals to express myself better so i spam images and gifs of them. cool? yay. also copy/inspo of my ponies is 100% ok dont even credit me i dont own pixels

 <img width="221" height="220" alt="image" src="https://github.com/user-attachments/assets/ec083e63-5a39-4635-b72f-00d8e97bdb51" />
 cr: osaka aquarium kaiyukan